 1. Audio Word Processing

 View voice audio files as text instead of waveforms — and then edit the audio by editing text.
-Watch how this audio clip is cleaned up by simply editing the script:

 2. Fast/Cheap/Accurate Transcription (by robots or humans, as needed)